sigreen/rest-soap-transformation/README.md

 cp truststore.jks security-config/truststore.jks
 oc create configmap my-x509-config --from-file=security-config/
 ```

+13. Via the IDE, update the `src/main/resources/application.properties with the following:

 ```
 # lets use a different management port in case you need to listen to HTTP requests on 8080